virufy/elderly_care_app/README.md

 For each language there is a file with the `json` extension.
 The name matches the *ISO 639-1* [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language being translated.

 To translate a line of text, open the corresponding language file and search for the text to be replaced.
-In order to keep these files clean, translation groups are separated by the screen they appear in.
+To keep these files clean, translation groups are separated by the screen they appear in.
 When translating make sure the text is surrounded by double quotes.

     "selectCountry":  "Selecciona país",